Artificial Intelligence: What’s coming next

 AI is changing our world and the impact to come is massive: on the way we work, we live, collaborate, decide, and act as a society.

 1. Artificial Intelligence, defined

 Artificial Intelligence can be defined as the technology enabling systems to encapsulate cognitive functions along with adaptive and learning capabilities — leading to self-improvement.

 AI-powered systems can capture and ‘understand’ their environment and make optimal, real-time decisions towards specific objectives.

-As a characteristic example of AI, ‘Computer Vision’ enables systems to ‘see’ — via sophisticated algorithms, which are trained to identify a wide range of entities such as landscapes, persons and objects in a picture or video.
+As a characteristic example of AI, ‘Computer Vision’ enables systems to ‘see’ via sophisticated algorithms.
+These are trained to identify a wide range of entities such as landscapes, persons, and objects in a picture or video.

-The rapid progress of AI is empowered by streams of data on major human activities — online communication, social interaction, device usage, searches, content consumption and IoT data streams- to name a few.
+The rapid progress of AI is empowered by streams of data on major human activities.
+These include online communication, social interaction, device usage, searches, content consumption, and IoT data streams — to name only a few.

 To make sense of these vast amounts of complex data, AI systems leverage the power of cloud computing and specialized machine learning algorithms.
-World-scale data centres, with huge, labelled data sets are being used for training AI algorithms in performing certain cognitive functions.
+World-scale data centers, with huge, labeled data sets are being used for training AI algorithms in performing certain cognitive functions.